Pooletergeist/tattered/_site/content/pyramid.md

 ---

-## Same thing but less-edited and with Helper Functions
+## Same thing but with Helper Functions
 Everything below this is just the same code as above, styled as helper functions instead of one snippet.
 Unlcear if it's more or less confusing.

 ### Star-Grid: